-Note: The inclusion probability on the x-axis is calculated from the number of times the given title and abstract record was included over the 10 repeated requests.
-For example an inclusion probability of 0.1 means that the record was included in 1 out of 10 requests.
+Note: The inclusion probability threshold on the x-axis indicates the required number of times the given title and abstract record needed to be included over the 10 repeated requests in order to be coded as relevant.
+For example an inclusion probability threshold of 0.1 means that the record was coded as relevant if the GPT model included it in 1 or more out of 10 requests.